mgouzenko/-bms/PROJ2_README.txt

 This update command is an event that causes the trigger to be executed.
-As a result, the current time will be added to the beginning of the time_requested array of this particular vehicle.
+As a result, the current time will be added to the beginning of the request_times array of this particular vehicle.

 We can check the times that this vehicle was requested with the following query